RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 ### Recommend a Skincare Routine with Slots

-With Shop Quiz: Product Recommendation Quiz, it is possible to group products into slots and recommend a product for each step in a beauty routine.
+With RevenueHunt Product Recommendation Quiz, it is possible to group products into slots and recommend a product for each step in a beauty routine.

 ![how to recommend slots example](/images/how to recommend slots example.png)